MathisHermann/scouti/README.md

 - RapidMiner: Natural Language Processing

 ## Usage
-To use scouti you need to configure a programmable search engine from google.
-Visit therefore the official google guide.
+To use scouti there are several systems involved.
+For a full instruction, visit the guide (include guide).
 Enter the credentials in the `.env` file as follows:
 ```
 GOOGLE_URL=https://customsearch.googleapis.com/customsearch/v1